Whatever you do DON’T PANIC

 Susan Russo calls it There is Life After Whats His Name.

 Get on and over the past hurts and pain and reclaim the joy.
 Depression is situational and temporary but if you can’t budge right now don’t beat yourself up more.
 Get help.
-You can do it with a therapist but I encourage you to take a look at this first.
-It’s an online way of taking care of yourself: HEALING and Getting Over the Jerk – Get Unstuck and Over the Depression. (on the other side: life, fun, smiles, and a new you)
+You can do it with a therapist but you can also do some self help.
+Make the decision: I will Get Unstuck and Over the Depression because on the other side: life, fun, smiles, and a new you.

 Back to Susan Russo who so wisely says: